ankitdmon/Book_store/README.md

 1. Open Postman.

-2. Set the endpoint to `http://localhost:8080/api` with `POST` method.
+2. Set the endpoint to `http://localhost:8080/api` with the `POST` method.

 3. Choose one of the following request payloads and enter it into the request body.